-With operas, concerts and music festivals returning to concert halls and venues across Europe we pick out some of the festivals you might want to grab tickets for
+It's looking like a busy summer for operas, concerts and music festivals across Europe.
+Here are some of the very best classical music festivals that you may want to grab tickets for

 Best classical music festivals in Germany

 18 May-18 June

 Last year’s 45th anniversary festival was all about magic; 2023 takes its theme from Tolstoy, ‘Black and White’ taking a deep dive into the world of contrasts and opposites.
 Playing on the title, a mini festival-within-the-festival is devoted to the piano including pianists Emanuel Ax and Hélène Grimaud, plus a complete Beethoven symphonies cycle in the transcriptions by Liszt.

 A rare outing for Schumann’s Genoveva conducted by Kent Nagano, plus Wagner’s Das Rheingold supply the operatic firepower.
 Other highlights include Mahler Symphony No. 3 from the Dresden Staatskapelle under Christian Thielemann, and Beethoven’s Missa Solemnis with the period instruments of Jordi Savall’s Le Concert des Nations.

 Exactly 300 years ago JS Bach took up the post of Thomaskantor in Leipzig – a job he would hold for the rest of his life.
 And the city’s annual Bachfest isn’t going to let the anniversary go unnoticed.